 When ready to bake remove enough dough to make desired numbered biscuits.
 On a lightly floured surface, knead gently two or three times.
 Roll to 1/2 inch thickness.
 Cut as desired and bake in preheated 400 degree oven, 12 - 15 minutes or until golden brown.
 Serve warm.

 To substitute this dough for tube biscuits in your favorite recipes, divide the dough into 4 parts.
 Each part will be equal to a tube of biscuit dough.
+You can store in the refrigerator, or freezer.

 As always, thanks for taking a minute to stop and say hello.
 We appreciate your time and your wonderful comments!